Field Marshal Sir Douglas Haig, 1st Earl Haig1

 M, #16014, b.
 23 April 1955

-Christopher George Charles Nevill, 6th Marquess of Abergavenny was born on 23 April 1955.1 He is the son of Lord Rupert Charles Montecute Nevill and Lady Ann Camilla Evelyn Wallop.1 He married Venetia V. Maynard, daughter of Frederick Gerard Maynard, in 1985.1
+Christopher George Charles Nevill, 6th Marquess of Abergavenny was born on 23 April 1955.1 He is the son of Lord Rupert Charles Montecute Nevill and Lady Anne Camilla Evelyn Wallop.1 He married Venetia V. Maynard, daughter of Frederick Gerard Maynard, in 1985.1

-Christopher George Charles Nevill, 6th Marquess of Abergavenny was educated at Harrow School, Harrow on the Hill, London, England.1 He lived in 1999 at Sham Farm, Eridge Green, Kent, England.1 He succeeded to the title of 24th Lord of Abergavenny [E., 1450] on 23 February 2000.2 He succeeded to the title of 10th Viscount Nevill, of Birling, Kent [G.B., 1784] on 23 February 2000.2 He succeeded to the title of 6th Marquess of Abergavenny, co.
-Monmouth [U.K., 1876] on 23 February 2000.2 He succeeded to the title of 6th Earl of Lewes, Sussex [U.K., 1876] on 23 February 2000.2 He succeeded to the title of 10th Earl of Abergavenny, co.
-Monmouth [G.B., 1784] on 23 February 2000.2
+He was educated at Harrow School, Harrow, London, EnglandG.1 He lived in 1999 at Sham Farm, Eridge Green, Kent, EnglandG.1 He succeeded as the 24th Lord of Abergavenny [E., 1450] on 23 February 2000.2 He succeeded as the 6th Earl of Lewes, Sussex [U.K., 1876] on 23 February 2000.2 He succeeded as the 6th Marquess of Abergavenny, co.
+Monmouth [U.K., 1876] on 23 February 2000.2 He succeeded as the 10th Viscount Nevill, of Birling, Kent [G.B., 1784] on 23 February 2000.2 He succeeded as the 10th Earl of Abergavenny, co.
+Monmouth [G.B., 1784] on 23 February 2000.2 He held the office of Deputy Lieutenant (D.L.) of East Sussex in January 2011.3

 Children of Christopher George Charles Nevill, 6th Marquess of Abergavenny and Venetia V. Maynard